SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/ExerciseTS1_Template.md

 ---
-name: Submit Workshop 4 Module 1 exercise
+name: Submit Workshop 4 Module 1 exercises
 about: Please turn in your exercises for the GALUP team to review.
 title: 'Module 1 exercise 1 [replace with your name]'